Digital Technology Assessment Criteria (DTAC)

 Clinical safety

-Have you undertaken Clinical Risk Management activities for this product which comply with DCB0129?
+Have you undertaken Clinical Risk Management activities which comply with DCB0129?
 Yes.

-Please supply your clinical risk management plan: Incorporated within our clinical safety case report.
+Clinical risk management system: Incorporated within our clinical safety case report.

-Please supply your Clinical Safety Case Report and Hazard Log:
+Clinical Safety Case Report and Hazard Log: Clinical safety case report with linked clinical safety hazard log.

 Data protection